jadeja-mohitrajsinh/Aviator/README.md

 3. **Connect with Sellers:** Use Aviator's built-in communication features to connect with sellers directly.
 Discuss details, negotiate prices, and finalize transactions with ease.

-4. **Stay Updated:** Keep track of your favorite listings and receive notifications about new arrivals
+4. **Stay Updated:**  Keep track of your favorite listings and receive notifications about new arrivals or price changes.
-## Contributing

 If you'd like to contribute to Aviator, fork the project on GitHub and submit a pull request.
 We welcome ideas and collaborations to make Aviator the ultimate destination for luxury private jet enthusiasts.